 An overview of the structure of each of the reference tariffs applicable to bi-directional services is presented in the following sections.
-For all four bi-directional services, the tariffs are equivalent to the reference service upon which it is based as detailed in section 1.2.2.
+For all four bi-directional services, the tariffs are equivalent to the reference service upon which it is based.